huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 ### What is Boto3?

 Like the boto3 documentation says, Boto3 is the Amazon Web Services (AWS) SDK for Python.
+In other words, Boto3 is a Python library for manipulating AWS resources and services.
 This means you can write your own python software for all kinds of AWS resources (eg. EC2 and S3).
 Isn't that amazing?
 The user doesn't have to open the AWS console at all to open the s3 bucket!

 ### How to Install Boto3.